Legal

 28. Customer Indemnities

-28.2 The Customer is not required to indemnify CODEX Freight to the extent the Loss is caused by CODEX Freight's gross negligence, fraud, criminal conduct, wilful misconduct or breach of non-excludable law.
+28.2 The Customer is not required to indemnify Codex Freight to the extent the Loss is caused by Codex Freight’s negligence, fraud, wilful misconduct or breach of non-excludable law.

 29. General Average